What is project #hunzikerartcar?

 In 1999, Porsche built two GT3R prototype racing cars that ran at Le Mans of that year.
 For their first Le Mans race, the GT3Rs ran in narrow body configuration.
 Six weeks later, the two GT3Rs showed up stateside and participated in the remaining five rounds of the 1999 ALMS season.
-Now in the hands of Manthey Racing and RWS Motorsport, both GT3Rs had sprouted wider front fenders and wide rear fender extensions and ran on 10″ and 11″ wheels.
+Now in the hands of Manthey Racing and RWS Motorsport, both GT3Rs had sprouted wider front and rear fender extensions and ran on 10″ and 11″ wheels.

 In many ways, history was repeating itself: The 911R from 1967 led to the iconic 1973 Carrera RS and in turn, the 1999 GT3R led to the rebirth of the RS nameplate with the 2004 GT3RS (based on the 996.2).

 Unlike the the 1967 911R model, the 1999 GT3R model was never released as a street legal car.
-This then, finally brings us to the car of my affection: A 1999 GT3R Strassenversion (German for street version).
-The birth model of all the modern RS iterations, a car that never existed, but to my mind it should have and now I attempt to build it.
+This then, finally brings us to the car of my affection: A 1999 GT3R Straßenversion (German for street version).
+The birth model of all the modern RS iterations: A car that never existed, but to my mind it should have and now I attempt to build it.

 What is the donor vehicle that you’re looking for?